GautamBatta73/SidGautam/Versions/JavaScript(ProtoType)/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**} while(i < 5)**

 ## 8. repeat(number, Function)
-It executes the code in 'Fuction' a certain amount of times (determined by 'number').
+It executes the code in 'Function' a certain amount of times (determined by 'number').
 It is like a for.

 **SidGautam: repeat(10, click())**